 Below, our Business and Tech writer – let’s call him Allen – shares valuable tips on cybersecurity; keeping you and your family’s online life secure, multi-factor authentication, encryption, and password managers.
+To guide your business thru social media marketing you can checkout this latest sendinblue vs mailchimp review for some great tips.
 We highly suggest you read this post thoroughly and share these valuable tips with your friends and family.
 In today’s world, one can never be too prepared.

 123456 123456789 qwerty 12345678 111111 1234567890 1234567 password 123123 987654321 qwertyuiop mynoob 123321 666666 18atcskd2w 7777777 1q2w3e4r 654321 555555 3rjs1la7qe google 1q2w3e4r5t 123qwe zxcvbnm 1q2w3e

 If you see your password in this list… you’re done.

 Well, this simple isn’t secure.
 This list above are the 25 most commonly used passwords.
 There is even bigger list here www.passwordrandom.com/most-popular-passwords.
 It contains the 10,000 most commonly used passwords .

 (ProAdvice: PLEASE DO NOT USE THE PASSWORD CHECKER ON THEIR SITE.
 I don’t think you should type your password anywhere except where you should use it.
 Got it?
 Good.. moving on..)

 So now that your password has been shared with the world or maybe you know your kids, pets or cars name isn’t secure either… lets get you more secure, get https://www.onesureinsurance.co.uk/van-insurance insurance for your car and feel ten times more secure.